-Thank you for choosing to donate blood with ConnectLife.
 The following are general guidelines for blood donation.
 Note that they do not represent a complete list of possible deferrals.
-Please contact us at 716-529-4270 or visit one of our Neighborhood Blood Donation Centers for more detailed information (Southgate Plaza, Tonawanda Donation Center, and Eastern Hills Mall).
+Please contact us at 716-529-4270 or visit one of our Neighborhood Blood Donation Centers for more detailed information (Southgate Plaza, Tonawanda Donation Center, and ConnectLife HQ.)
+Thank you for choosing to donate blood with ConnectLife.

 ||Double Red Cell